Saturday, January 9, 2016

 Jharkhand, India

 This trip to Baba Baidyanathdham, Baba Basukinathdham, Tapovan and Naulakha Mandir was entertaining and satisfying.
-Happily we boarded our train back to home that evening.
+Happily, we boarded our train back to home that evening.

 ===<<<O>>>===